-Samuel Leno is a Director and the Chairman of our Audit Committee, serving on the Board of Directors since May 2012.
+Samuel Leno is a Director and the Chairman of our audit committee, serving on the Board of Directors since May 2012.
 Mr. Leno is a strategic executive with more than 40 years of experience with complex multinational companies.
 He most recently held the positions of Executive Vice President and Chief Operations Officer at Boston Scientific.
 He previously served as Executive Vice President, Finance and Information Systems and Chief Financial Officer.
 He retired from Boston Scientific in December 2011.
 Prior to joining Boston Scientific, Mr. Leno served as Executive Vice President, Finance and Corporate Services and Chief Financial Officer at Zimmer Holdings, Inc. and Chief Financial Officer positions at Arrow Electronics, Inc., Corporate Express, Inc. and Coram Healthcare.
 Previously, he held a variety of senior financial positions at Baxter International, Inc. and American Hospital Supply Corporation.
-He is a member of the Board of Directors and the Audit Committee of Omnicare, is the Chairman of the Board of Zest Anchors, Inc. and serves as a Director of Endotronix Inc. He is also a member of the Advisory Board of the Harvard Business School Healthcare Initiative.
-He previously served on the Board and Audit Committee of Tomotherapy, Inc. Mr. Leno served as a Lieutenant in the United States Navy and is a Vietnam veteran.
+He is a member of the Board of Directors and the audit committee of Omnicare, is the Chairman of the Board of Zest Anchors, Inc. and serves as a Director of Endotronix Inc. He is also a member of the Advisory Board of the Harvard Business School Healthcare Initiative.
+He previously served on the Board and audit committee of Tomotherapy, Inc. Mr. Leno served as a Lieutenant in the United States Navy and is a Vietnam veteran.
 He holds a Bachelor of Science in Accounting from Northern Illinois University and an MBA from Roosevelt University.
 Mr. Leno was chosen as a Director because of his financial expertise and industry background.

 Dr. Patrick O'Neill is a Director, serving on the Board of Directors since February 2008.
-He is also an industry advisor for Avista, a position he has held since 2008.
-Dr. O'Neill was at Johnson & Johnson from 1976 to 2006, holding Research and Development and New Business Development leadership positions in Johnson & Johnson's pharmaceutical business, their Medical Devices and Diagnostics Group, and the surgical and interventional cardiology/radiology business units until he retired in February 2006.
+He is also an Industry Advisor for Avista, a position he has held since 2008.
+Dr. O'Neill was at Johnson & Johnson & Johnson & Johnson & Johnson & Johnson & Johnson spharmaceutical business, their Medical Devices and Diagnostics Group, and the surgical and interventional cardiology/radiology business units until he retired in February 2006.
 He served as Executive in Residence at New Enterprise Associates from March 2006 through 2007.
 Dr. O'Neill holds a Bachelor of Science in Pharmacy and Ph.D. in Pharmacology from The Ohio State University.
 He currently serves as Director of OptiNose US Inc. and Zest Anchors, Inc. Dr. O'Neill was chosen as a Director because of his experience in the pharmaceutical industry.
 Dr. O'Neill has participated directly in the development of pharmaceutical products for other companies, which provides valuable insight into strategic business decisions.